NURS FPX 6218 Assessment 1 Proposing Evidence-Based Change

 • Reduced Uninsured Rates

-It should be noted that presently Texas ranks first regarding the share of residents without insurance, meaning that the issue hinders adequate health care access.
+It should be noted that presently Texas ranks first regarding the share of residents without insurance, meaning that the issue hinders adequate healthcare access.
 Full implementation of UHC would also drastically cut the number of uninsured citizens because people will be covered by the health plan regardless of their employer or employment status, income, or health status, meaning preexisting conditions (Kaiser Family Foundation, 2021).

 These changes in uninsured rates meant that more individuals would be able to access timely and adequate health care, there would be a decrease in rates of unaddressed health issues, and therefore, better health.
-Overall, health care costs would be less stressed with the number of uninsured people decreasing.
+Overall, healthcare costs would be less stressed with the number of uninsured people decreasing.
 Thus, the necessary resources would be provided more effectively.

 NURS FPX 6218 Assessment 1